 WHAT IF I CAN’T PAY BY CREDIT CARD?

-At this time, we are urging people to pay by credit card, as we can’t take debit cards over the phone.
+At this time, we are urging people to pay by credit card or debit.
 If this is not possible, we can accept e-transfers.

 HOW LONG WILL MY APPOINTMENT TAKE?

 The appointment times for pets have not changed with our curbside system, and are not set in stone.
 Generally, the more complex the situation your pet presents for, the longer their appointment will take.

 Please don’t leave during your appointment without letting our staff know and making arrangements.
 Our goal is to have your pet back as soon as possible after the exam.

 Please do not bring yourself or your pet to our hospital.
 Even if your pet has been in contact with someone in quarantine, or someone who was sick in the last 72 hours, please reschedule your appointment for a later time, or consider a tele-medicine appointment.

 DO YOU HAVE ANY RESOURCES ABOUT COVID-19 IN PETS?

 Day to day the information on this virus is changing.
 This COVID-19 LifeLearn document summarizes what we know so far.